Fly Fishing for Huge Nile Perch

 Enjoy coffee in the morning and drinks and stories at night around the firepit.

-Meals: All meals are prepared by a talented camp chef.
+Meals: A talented camp chef prepares all meals.
+Continental breakfasts consist of fruit, bread, and coffee.
 Continental breakfasts of fruit, bread, and coffee.
 Lunch and dinner usually consist of freshly prepared game meat with a seasonal salad and vegetables.

 Faro River in Cameroon